wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 7. Save the changes by clicking the **Update** button.

 ## Test the Integration

+Finally, you need to verify that Duo has been successfully integrated and is functioning correctly as a second-factor authentication method.

 1. Access the sample application and click on **Login** button.